lufucx/leaflet-map-marker-geodjango/README.md

 In the localhost, goes to /markers/map and see your map.

-In the terminal, create a superuser to log into the Django admin site and add, edit, and delete bookmarks.
+In the terminal, create a superuser to log into the Django admin site and add, edit, and delete markers.
 ```
   python ./manage.py createsuperuser
 ```